Lloyd's River Nature Reserve

 Lloyds River, Newfoundland and Labrador (Photo by NCC)

-NCC’s Lloyds River Nature Reserve is a 2,174-acre (880-hectare) expanse of boreal forest bordering Lloyds River in the interior of the Island of Newfoundland.
-This diverse landscape includes open peatlands, barren habitat and forest comprised of balsam fir and black spruce, with stands of mature white pine.
-This remote forest environment provides habitat for a multitude of wildlife, including Newfoundland marten, black bear, Canada lynx and the iconic woodland caribou.
-Many plants that are provincially rare to uncommon thrive here, including mad-dog skullcap.
+NCC’s Lloyds River Nature Reserve is a 880-hectare (2,174-acre) expanse of boreal forest bordering Lloyds River in the interior of the Island of Newfoundland.
+This diverse landscape includes open peatlands, barren habitat and forest of balsam fir and black spruce, with stands of mature white pine.
+This remote forest environment provides habitat for many species of wildlife, including Newfoundland marten, black bear, Canada lynx and the iconic woodland caribou.
+Many provincially-rare plants thrive here, including mad-dog skullcap.

 The Lloyds River Nature Reserve was acquired through a partnership with Abitibi Consolidated in 2003.
 It was the first Ecological Gift in Newfoundland and Labrador.
-Given the remote location of this property, NCC’s stewardship strategy includes partnering with local recreationalists who use the area.
+Given the remote location of this property, NCC’s stewardship strategy includes partnering with local residents who use the area.